Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Do not make maps larger than 10k if you are running on potato-grade hardware!
 Even if you are able to generate the map, the game could become corrupted after several hours into a playthrough.

+> [!WARNING]
-**Warning: The Descent mod(s) require more Memory than the vanilla game.
+> The Descent mod(s) require more Memory than the vanilla game.
 Recommend 32+Gb of RAM, and a more recent CPU.**
-If you are getting unexplainable Crash-to-Desktop (CTD), and Crash-Report logs saying:
+> If you are getting unexplainable Crash-to-Desktop (CTD), and Crash-Report logs saying:
-'Could not allocate memory: System out of memory!', your hardware is likey not able to support The Descent suite of mods.
+> 'Could not allocate memory: System out of memory!',
+> your hardware is likey not able to support The Descent suite of mods.

 2. The latest version of Wabbajack.